cmeader1053/projects/terraform/templates/security_group/README.md

 # AWS Security Group Terraform Template

 A reusable Terraform template for deploying a security group in AWS.
-Supports toggleable common ingress rules (SSH, RDP, HTTP, HTTPS, RDS) and fully custom ingress rules via tfvars.
+Supports toggleable common ingress rules (SSH, RDP, HTTP, HTTPS) and fully custom ingress rules via tfvars.
 Designed to be deployed once and referenced by EC2, RDS, and ALB templates.

 ---